-My Origin Story: The Girl That Gave Me Hope
+My Origin Story: The Girl Who Gave Me Hope

 Depression is a dark, cold, secluded abyss of emptiness.
 Motivations are non-existent and any type of self progression seems worthless.